Mason-Austin/brewbuddy-client/README.md

 # BrewBuddy

-This application allows the user to easly manage their homebrews and see other users homebrews.
+This application simplifies the management of homemade brews while also providing access to a wide range of brews crafted by other users.

 ## About the User <!-- This is a scaled down user persona -->